 - “Data Governance is a system of decision rights and accountabilities for information-related processes, executed according to agreed-upon models which describe who can take what actions with what information, and when, under what circumstances, using what methods.”
 (Data Governance Institute)

-- Decrease the costs associated with other areas of Data Management.
+- Lower costs associated with other areas of Data Management.

-- Ensure accurate procedures around regulation and compliance activities.
+- More accurate procedures around regulation and compliance activities.

 - Help with instituting better training and educational practices around the management of data assets.

-- Increase the value of an organization’s data.
+- Increase in value of an organization’s data.

-- Provide standardized data systems, data policies, data procedures, and data standards.
+- Ability to provide standardized data systems, data policies, data procedures, and data standards.

-- Aid in the resolution of past and current data issues.
+- Better resolution of past and current data issues.

-- Facilitate improved monitoring and tracking mechanisms for Data Quality and other data-related activities.
+- Improved monitoring and tracking mechanisms for Data Quality and other data-related activities.

 Photo Credit: arka38/Shutterstock.com